ketan-78/Flight_Ticket_Booking_using_Framework/README.md

 -	From Eclipse:
     Right-click on test classes → Run As → TestNG Test
 -	Test execution reports will be generated automatically.
--   The test can also be run using mvn from commad prompt by running the below code:
+-   The test can also be run using mvn from the command prompt by running the code below:
 ```bash
 mvn test
 ```